ystk/debian-mesa/src/gallium/docs/source/tgsi.rst

 UsageMask field specifies which of the register components can be accessed and is one of TGSI_WRITEMASK.

-Interpolate field is only valid for fragment shader INPUT register files.
-It specifes the way input is being interpolated by the rasteriser and is one of TGSI_INTERPOLATE.
+The Local flag specifies that a given value isn't intended for subroutine parameter passing and, as a result, the implementation isn't required to give any guarantees of it being preserved across subroutine boundaries.
+As it's merely a compiler hint, the implementation is free to ignore it.

 If Dimension flag is set to 1, a Declaration Dimension token follows.

 If Semantic flag is set to 1, a Declaration Semantic token follows.

-CylindricalWrap bitfield is only valid for fragment shader INPUT register files.
-It specifies which register components should be subject to cylindrical wrapping when interpolating by the rasteriser.
-If TGSI_CYLINDRICAL_WRAP_X is set to 1, the X component should be interpolated according to cylindrical wrapping rules.
+If Interpolate flag is set to 1, a Declaration Interpolate token follows.

 If file is TGSI_FILE_RESOURCE, a Declaration Resource token follows.

+If Array flag is set to 1, a Declaration Array token follows.

+Array Declaration
+^^^^^^^^^^^^^^^^^^^^^^^^

+Declarations can optional have an ArrayID attribute which can be referred by indirect addressing operands.
+An ArrayID of zero is reserved and treaded as if no ArrayID is specified.

+If an indirect addressing operand refers to a specific declaration by using an ArrayID only the registers in this declaration are guaranteed to be accessed, accessing any register outside this declaration results in undefined behavior.
+Note that for compatibility the effective index is zero-based and not relative to the specified declaration

+If no ArrayID is specified with an indirect addressing operand the whole register file might be accessed by this operand.
+This is strongly discouraged and will prevent packing of scalar/vec2 arrays and effective alias analysis.

 Declaration Semantic
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Vertex and fragment shader input and output registers may be labeled with semantic information consisting of a name and index.

 Follows Declaration token if Semantic bit is set.

 Since its purpose is to link a shader with other stages of the pipeline, it is valid to follow only those Declaration tokens that declare a register either in INPUT or OUTPUT file.

 SemanticName field contains the semantic name of the register being declared.
 There is no default value.

 SemanticIndex is an optional subscript that can be used to distinguish different register declarations with the same semantic name.
 The default value is 0.

 The meanings of the individual semantic names are explained in the following sections.

 TGSI_SEMANTIC_POSITION
 """"""""""""""""""""""